 Create change agents within the larger organization that will help to move the organization to a successful future more rapidly

-The beauty of an exercise in thought is that the cost to the organization is fairly low.
+The beauty of beginning with an exercise in thought is that the cost to the organization is fairly low.
 The outlay of resources to just think about things in a new way is relatively small.
-In fact, if you consider the total cost over the lifetime of any type of project or program– from inception to implementation – the initial costs for research and development are fairly low, with costs rising over the life cycle of the project to final implementation.
+In fact, if you consider the total cost over the lifetime of any type of project or program – from inception to implementation – the initial costs for research and development are not much comparatively, with costs rising over the life cycle of the project to final implementation.
+That visioning work must be followed with the practical analysis that accounts for initiatives across strategy, structure, people, process, technology, and customers.

 Once an organization has gone through an extensive clean sheet analysis, it is natural to ask, “now what?”
 What is the outcome?
 Can the organization’s leaders put into action the steps they would take if they were starting with a clean slate?
 Equally as important, do they want to put them into action?